sujayrittikar/Rasa_Restaurantbot/data/nlu.md

 - Suggest me [mexican](cuisine) in delhi
 - Any [Greek](cuisine) in pune?
 - I want some [rolls](cuisine) in indore
+-

+## intent: get_menu
+- I want the menu of Dominos
+- Show me the menu of Delicious
+- menu of balle balle restaurant
+- show me prices of dacdenils
+- menu
+- prices
+- Tell me prices of Laziz
+- what are prices
+- which items are there on the menu of Aao Ji Khao Ji
+- gimme some menu

+## intent: order
+- I want to order
+- order
+- Let me order something
+- Take my order
+- I want to order
+- mujhe order karna hai
+- mangao

+## intent: get_order
+- Roti
+- Paneer Handi
+- Tikka Masala
+- 1 Italian Pizza
+- 2 White sauce pasta
+- 1 Veg Burger and french fries
+- Hakka noodles
+- Akkha masoor

+## intent: get_address
+- 210 Red Enclave, bommanhalli, bengaluru
+- 3rd street, vimannagar, pune
+- Vanvikas society, Miraj
+- Lion's villa, Irwin Road, Sangli

+## intent: get_contact
+- i would like to book with the contact number 9436864412
+- please book with 1111111111
+- kindly book with 9999999999
+- ya please take it 5555555555
+- write it down it is 3333333333
+- it's 1010653781
+- sure.
+9436864412
+- 8700981533
+- yes please note down it is 9436864412
+- yes please note it down it is 9436864412
+- it is 9711236681
+- my contact number will be 8700981613
+- 8826788729
+- use 1123344556
+- book with 3412367841
+- save it as 8826799364
+- its 7565433221

 ## lookup: cuisine
   cuisine.txt